balanced/balanced.github.com/_posts/suspending_traffic_for_zero-downtime_migrations.md

 Most clients hitting our API will time out after 60 seconds with no response, so this set an upper bound for how long we could stall traffic.
 As it happens, we have some customers with even stricter client-side timeouts set, and we wanted to keep everyone happy.
 This led us to settle on 15 seconds as the longest we could stall traffic and not get any complaints from our users.

 Since we couldn't stop requests from coming in, and we didn't want any incoming requests to fail, we would have to hold them somewhere.
-We were familiar with the approach that another payment service provider had used to solve a similar issue, but their approach involved custom routing software and holding all requests in a Redis queue, which didn't really fit with our existing topology.
+We were familiar with the approach that Braintree, another payment service provider, had used to [solve a similar issue](https://www.braintreepayments.com/braintrust/switching-datacenters), but their approach involved custom routing software and holding all requests in a Redis queue, which didn't really fit with our existing topology.

 Our topology looks like this:

 ![Balanced topology](http://i.imgur.com/khBVvSZ.png)

 We have an Amazon Elastic Load Balancer at api.balancedpayments.com proxying to a number of nginx instances, which forward traffic to HAProxy load balancers.
-These HAProxy instances proxy traffic to our balanced application instances.
+These HAProxy instances proxy traffic to our Balanced application instances.
 Being that our topology is so simple, there are only a few places where requests can be held -- nginx, HAProxy, or our app itself.
 Of the three, HAProxy seemed like the most likely candidate.

 HAProxy is an amazing piece of software.
 In addition to being extremely quick and reliable, it's also configurable on the fly, via its (oddly-named) "stats socket".
 By piping commands to a UNIX socket, one can dynamically change many parameters and control how requests are proxied.
-In this case, we wanted to tell HAProxy that balanced was still up (so it didn't report 5XX errors to the client), but that it shouldn't forward any new requests.
+In this case, we wanted to tell HAProxy that Balanced was still up (so it didn't report 5XX errors to the client), but that it shouldn't forward any new requests.

 ## Initial failures

-Our first thought was to modify the haproxy.cfg file, using chef, and set the `maxconn` property for the balanced backend to zero.
-According to the HAProxy docs,
+Our first thought was to modify the haproxy.cfg file, using our [chef](http://www.opscode.com/chef/) infrastructure, and set the `maxconn` property for the Balanced backend to zero.
+According to the [HAProxy docs](http://haproxy.1wt.eu/download/1.5/doc/configuration.txt),

 ```Excess connections will be queued by the system in the socket's listen queue and will be served once a connection closes.```